omansh-krishn/Gboard-for-Florisboard-theme/README.md

 # 💕 Material you Gboard theme for Florisboard.
-<h3> A pastel pink florisboard theme, made to resemble Gboard!</h3>
+<h3> A pastel pink/Materialy you florisboard theme, made to resemble Gboard!</h3>

 <details>
 <summary><h2>🖼️ Screenshot</summary>